rarjun7777/RP1/README.md

 -> two.c file contains the c language code for postfix evaluation

--> three.c contains the c code to check whether a string is palindrome or not .
+-> three.c file contains the c language code to check whether a string is palindrome or not .

 -> four.c contains the c code for valid parenthesis .